A support theorem for Hilbert schemes of planar curves, II: Background

-In \cite[Thm.
-5.2]{MRV1}, the reader can find an explicit description of all the geometric fibers of $\pi^J:\ov J_{\C}(\pol)\to \Def(\rC)$, which in particular shows that the above relative fine compactified Jacobian is unique.

-A slight adaptation of the proof of the above Theorem \ref{F:univJac} (which however we omit since it is not needed in the present work) gives the following existence results, the first one is global and the second one is local.

-\begin{proposition} Let $\pi:\C\to B$ be a family of geometrically connected curves. \begin{enumerate} \item Up to passing to an \'etale cover of $B$, there exists a relative fine compactified Jacobian $\pi^J:\ov{J}_{\cC}\to B$ for $\pi$. \item Fix a point $b\in B$ and a general polarization $\pol$ on the fiber $\C_{b}$ over $b$.
+\begin{theorem} Let $\pi:\C\to B$ be a projective family of geometrically connected curves. \begin{enumerate} \item Up to passing to an \'etale cover of $B$, there exists a relative fine compactified Jacobian $\pi^J:\ov{J}_{\cC}\to B$ for $\pi$. \item Fix a point $b\in B$ and a general polarization $\pol$ on the fiber $\C_{b}$ over $b$.
 Then, up to replacing $B$ with an \'etale neighborhood of $b$, there exists a family of fine compactified Jacobians $\pi^{J}:\ov{J}_{\C}(\pol)\to B$ such that $\ov{J}_{\C}(\pol)_{b}=\ov{J}_{\C_b}(\pol)$.
-Moreover we have (up to replacing $B$ with an open neighborhood of $b$): \begin{enumerate}[(i)] \item if $\C_{\ov b}$ has locally planar singularities and $B$ is geometrically unibranch (e.g. normal) and reduced at $b$, then $\pi^J$ is flat with geometric fibers of pure dimension $g(\C_{\ov b})$; \item if $\C_{\ov b}$ has locally planar singularities and $\pi$ is versal at $b$, then $\ov J_{\C}(\pol)$ is regular. \end{enumerate} \end{enumerate} \end{proposition}
+Moreover we have (up to replacing $B$ with an open neighborhood of $b$): \begin{enumerate}[(i)] \item if $\C_{\ov b}$ has locally planar singularities and $B$ is geometrically unibranch (e.g. normal) and reduced at $b$, then $\pi^J$ is flat with geometric fibers of pure dimension $g(\C_{\ov b})$; \item if $\C_{\ov b}$ has locally planar singularities and $\pi$ is versal at $b$, then $\ov{J_\C}(\pol)$ is regular. \end{enumerate} \end{enumerate} \end{theorem} \begin{proof} The proof is similar to the one of \cite[Thm.
+5.4, Thm.
+5.5]{MRV1} (which deals with the effective semiuniversal deformation family of a curve $\rC$), building upon the work of Esteves \cite{est1}.
+We omit the details. \end{proof}